 Other changes that will increase taxes

-The threshold for unreimbursed medical expenses increases from 7.5 percent to 10 percent of Adjusted Gross Income (AGI) for most taxpayers.
+The threshold for unreimbursed medical expenses increased from 7.5 percent to 10 percent of Adjusted Gross Income (AGI) for most taxpayers in 2014.
 There is a temporary exemption from Jan.
 1, 2013 to Dec.
 31, 2016 for individuals age 65 and older and their spouses.
 If you or your spouse are 65 years or older or turned 65 during the tax year you are allowed to deduct unreimbursed medical care expenses that exceed 7.5% of your adjusted gross income.
 The threshold remains at 7.5% of AGI for those taxpayers until Dec.
 31, 2016.

 While not labeled as tax increases by the IRS, the following will increase the amount of taxes due on single filers with (AGI) greater than $250,000 and joint filers with AGI greater than $300,000: